SummerGuardian64/SuperShiny/README.md

 - Parallax scrolling
 - Sprite animation system

-The first alpha version is very limited to accommodate for the deadline of Zagreb Games Week 2025.
+The first alpha version was very limited to accommodate for the deadline of Zagreb Games Week 2025.

+The post-con alpha version is a mini-overhaul over the engine's frozen features and is intended for hiring purposes.

 ## Acknowledgements